microsoft/BitBLAS/docs/QuickStart.md

 More details about Performance improvements can be found in the relevant document [Benchmark](../benchmark/README.md).

 **Notice**: The tuning process uses hardware information to optimize performance.
 By default, the target is set to `cuda`.
 However, you can change the target to `nvidia/nvidia-a100` or any other [available targets](3rdparty/tvm/src/target/tag.cc) by setting the `TVM_TARGET` environment variable, like so: `export TVM_TARGET="nvidia/nvidia-a100"`.
 This allows the tuning process to utilize more specific hardware information.
+We also provide `auto_detect_nvidia_target` to automatically detect the target from `nvidia-smi`.

 ### Tune with Dynamic Symbolic